 Grade 5: Identify ways you can help your school or community.

 A school or district-wide social and emotional learning plan can support all students, staff, and families in your community.
 Additionally, a Tier 1 approach to SEL helps provide a common language around social and emotional skills so that students, staff, and families can all participate in creating a positive school culture.
-Learn how Move This World has impacted communities in Nashville, Tennessee or contact our team to learn more about bringing social and emotional support to your district.
+Learn how Move This World has impacted communities in Nashville, Tennessee by contacting our team and learn more about bringing social and emotional support to your district.